normanheckscher/Precision-in-the-Dip/BBS 2025 - Full Paper.md

 Our proposed methodology rigorously applies these fundamental trigonometric principles, adapting them for subsurface borehole intercepts by utilising their 3D coordinates and local bedding orientation.
 This systematic, computationally-assisted determination of true thickness at each data point provides a more accurate and reliable foundation for subsequent stratigraphic modelling, leading to improved resource estimation and mine planning outcomes.

-![Figure 3: Bedding is greater than the dip of the topography.](images/Picture3.jpg)
+![Figure 3: Bedding is greater than the dip of the topography.](images/Picture3.jpg) Figure 3: Bedding is greater than the dip of the topography.

-![Figure 4: Bedding is less than the dip of the topography.](images/Picture4.jpg)
+![Figure 4: Bedding is less than the dip of the topography.](images/Picture4.jpg) Figure 4: Bedding is less than the dip of the topography.

 4 Modelling Workflow
 ====================